cltk/cltk/docs/import_corpora.rst

 CLTK Sentence Tokenizer, Latin
 ------------------------------

-A `pre-trained rule set is available for inclusion into the CLTK for the Latin language <https://github.com/kylepjohnson/cltk_latin_sentence_tokenizer>`_.
+A `pre-trained rule set <https://github.com/kylepjohnson/cltk_latin_sentence_tokenizer>`_ is available for inclusion into the CLTK for the Latin language.
 The relevant rule set can be downloaded and installed locally with the following.

 .. code-block:: python